Brevibora

-Brevibora is a genus of cyprinid freshwater fish native to Southeast Asia.
+Brevibora is a genus of freshwater ray-finned fish belonging to the family Danionidae.
+The fishes in this genus are native to Southeast Asia.
 They are small, no more than 2.8 cm in standard length, and restricted to acidic blackwater rivers, streams and peat swamp lakes in the Malay Peninsula, Sumatra and Borneo.

 Species

 There are currently 3 recognized species in this genus: